kerr-andrew/IMSys/README.md

 How to use.
 Curerntly it takes a bit to setup we will be making this process easier over the next few weeks.
 (Last edited May 16th 2018)

+STEPS TO SETUP
+1. Create an mdf file.
+2. Run all of the stored procedures
+3. Create querys in the xsd file to make the stored procedures actual methods.
+4. GetCategory needs to return a singular value the rest return notihing.
+Use existing stored proceudres to create the method and give them the default name.
+5. (Optional)Run generate test data.
+It should now work.

 TO ADD AN ITEM: Add an item by clicking invetory in the menu bar ands electing add item in the drop down.
 Then you can fill out a table with all the items information.
 So far we have name price quntity unit and value which is a price * quantity calculation as well as category.
 Add as many items as you ned then click add at the bototm to see they are added to your inventory.